shuyangw/cs682-final-project/README.md

 # cs682-final-project
-Final project for UMass Amherst's Compsci 682 class
+Final project for UMass Amherst's Compsci 682 class.
+Implementing a double DQN with capsule layers to learn how to play the game Thumper (and more (hopefully)).

 ## Getting Started